silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 *You have invented this.
 You are putting it on because it suits you.*

 Consider what that accusation has to get past.
 I was assessed formally, by more than one professional, over months, against criteria I did not write.
-Adults being identified in midlife is not a curiosity - it is common enough to have a research literature of its own, and the reasons it happens are documented. [^30] None of that moved you.
+Adults being identified in midlife is not a curiosity - it is common enough to have a research literature of its own, and the reasons it happens are documented. [^30][^30a] None of that moved you.

 What moved you was that you did not see it.
 You knew me for decades and never saw it, so it cannot be real - because if it were real, surely you would have noticed.

 Look at what you are actually saying.

 You are offering, as evidence against the diagnosis, the fact that the concealment worked.
-That is not the counter-argument you think it is.
+That is not the counterargument you think it is.
 It is a description of what I spent fifty years doing, and doing well.
 One of the studies I cited a moment ago was examining precisely that relationship - between how heavily a person camouflages and how late they are identified. [^22] You did not fail to notice something obvious.
 I was working, continuously and at the cost I have just set out, to make certain you did not notice.

 And I want to be fair here, because this next part matters to me more than who wins at this argument.